We think this movie stands out for:

 The parents' guide to what's in this movie.

 What parents need to know

-Parents need to know that Ice Age: Dawn of the Dinosaurs is the third installment in the Ice Age franchise is likely to appeal to kids (even the preschool set) as much as the first two.
+Parents need to know that Ice Age: Dawn of the Dinosaurs is the third installment in the Ice Age franchise.
+It's likely to appeal to kids (even the preschool set) as much as the first two.
 That said, it's the first one in 3-D, so some scenes -- especially the ones featuring dinosaurs -- may be a bit more intense.
 There's lots of cartoonish violence, mostly involving Scrat and his new female friend (they also flirt and kiss, which is the extent of the movie's romance).
 Language is mild, but there's some scatological humor ("barf" and "poop"), as well as suspense concerning the main characters' ability to get out of harm's way.

 What's the story?